abcarso/abcarso/README.md

 ---

 ### About Me :
-🎓 Clemson University BA in Computer Science, Minor in Psychology (May 2025)
+🎓 I am a graduate of Clemson University with a BA in Computer Science, Minor in Psychology (May 2025)
-🎮 Passionate about game design and software development
+🎮 I am passionate about game and software development!

-I have a passion for game design, and hope to one day make games!
+Check out some of my game jam projects here: [**Itch.io**](https://arwensylveck.itch.io/)

 In my free time I enjoy:
 - 📖Reading